RackHD/docs/docs/rackhd/tasks.rst

 Task Timeouts
 ^^^^^^^^^^^^^^^^^^^^^^^

-In the task options object, a magic value `$taskTimeout` can be used to specify a maximum amount of time a task may be run, in milliseconds.
+In the task options object, a magic value `_taskTimeout` can be used to specify a maximum amount of time a task may be run, in milliseconds.
 By default, this value is equal to 24 hours.
 To specify an infinite timeout, a value of 0 or -1 may be used.